CH-Earth/pyviscous/README.md

 ### Abstract
 pyVISCOUS is the open-source code of VISCOUS in Python.
 VISCOUS (VarIance-based Sensitivity analysis using COpUlaS) is a variance-based global sensitivity analysis framework.
 It was developed by Sheikholeslami et al. ([2021](https://doi.org/10.1029/2020WR028435)) and improved by Liu et al. (2023).The advantage of VISCOUS is that it can use existing model input-output data (e.g., water model parameters-responses) to estimate the first- and total-order Sobol’ sensitivity indices.

-VISCOUS is a given-data approach.
-It can be implemented regardless of whether the underlying relationship or mechanism between input and output data is known.
-It also enables the application of gloabl sensitivity analysis to computationally intensive models by generating reliable sensitivity estimates with minimal computational resources.

 Within the VISCOUS framework, the following steps are included.
 Details can be found in Liu et al. (2023).

 ![flowchart](https://github.com/CH-Earth/pyviscous/assets/48458815/2e8f7575-41d4-4e6a-bac8-fadc2a5b9c7a)